Heesu-H/javascript-challenge/README.md

 # javascript-challenge

-To reset table, press enter with the filter input box selected and empty
+To reset table, press enter while the filter input is empty